Alternating proximal gradient method for sparse nonnegative Tucker decomposition: Introduction

-We apply the APG method proposed in \cite{xublock} to sparse NTD.
-First, we update the core tensor $\bm{\mcc}$ and factor matrices $\mbfa_1,\cdots,\mbfa_N$ cyclically, namely, in the order of $\bm{\mcc},\mbfa_1,\cdots,\mbfa_N$.
-Then we improve the algorithm by updating the core tensor and factor matrices in the order of $\bm{\mcc},\mbfa_1,\bm{\mcc},\mbfa_2,\cdots,\bm{\mcc},\mbfa_N$, which can often largely speed up the convergence of the algorithm.
-Global convergence is established for both the original and the improved algorithms.
-We also analyze the per-iteration complexity of the algorithms, and it is estimated scalable about the data size if the core size is small.
-In addition, we modify the algorithms to sparse NTD with missing values and consider some extensions of NTD including sparse higher-order principal component analysis \cite{allen2012sparse}.
-The algorithms are carefully implemented in Matlab and compared to some state-of-the-art methods for solving (sparse) NTD from partial and/or full observations on both synthetic and real world data.
-Numerical results show that the proposed algorithms make superior performance over other compared ones.
+Our algorithm iteratively updates the core tensor $\bm{\mcc}$ and factor matrices alternatingly in the order of $\bm{\mcc},\mbfa_1,\bm{\mcc},\mbfa_2,\cdots,\bm{\mcc},\mbfa_N$.
+We analyze the algorithm's per-iteration complexity and give its global convergence.
+The algorithm is modified to sparse NTD with missing values.
+We also consider some extensions of NTD including sparse higher-order principal component analysis \cite{allen2012sparse}.
+Our algorithm is carefully implemented in MATLAB and compared to some state-of-the-art methods for solving (sparse) NTD from partial and/or full observations on both synthetic and real world data.
+Numerical results show that the proposed algorithm makes superior performance over all the compared ones in almost all cases.